Chicago Car Thieves Now Target Locksmiths For Key Fobs And Programing Devices

 When they arrived, they were surrounded by two to four armed men, then their vehicle reprogramming devices and key fobs were taken.

-Area 2 detectives put out an alert about two other incidents on October 4 and October 25.
-Both happening during the day.
+Area 2 detectives put out an alert about two other incidents in Washington Heights and Auburn Gresham on Oct.
+4 and Oct.
+25. Both happened during the day.

 An employee at Curtis Key & Lock Service in Grand Crossing showed how the key programmer works.
-It’s not difficult to make a new key fob.MORE NEWS: SWAT Teams On Scene As Man Barricades Himself In Lemont Township Home With Child
+It’s not difficult to make a new key fob.MORE NEWS: Aldermen Opposed To City Worker Vaccine Mandate Seek Special City Council Meeting To Repeal It

 The owner of Curtis Key & Lock Service said for safety reasons, when cars need new fobs they have them towed to their business.